Welcome from our Neurology Residency Program Director

 Finally, I want to share that I love being a residency program director.
 My first best destiny is as a teacher.
 My teaching principles are: (1) learners learn more than teachers teach; (2) help make things clear, focused, and understandable; (3) motivate the learner, and make it fun; and (4) advocate for learning, and for the learner.

-The entire department is committed to residents as well, including the development of a multifaceted wellness program and an inclusive culture, welcoming people of all backgrounds and experiences. diversity and inclusion committee with resident representation.
+We are committed to residents welfare, including the development of a multifaceted wellness program and an inclusive culture, welcoming people of all backgrounds and experiences. diversity and inclusion committee with resident representation.
 With these programs and approach, my goal is to teach and inspire interest in neurology.

 Joel Shenker, MD, PhD